mariamelashkar/Monify/README.md

 # Monify

 ## Overview
 **Monify** is a backend application built with Go and Beego, designed to manage customer data, loans, team structures, and roles within an organization.
-It features JWT-based authentication for secure access, supports concurrent processing with Go routines, and includes Docker setup for easy database management with PostgreSQL.
+It features **JWT-based authentication**  for secure access, supports concurrent processing with **Goroutines**, and includes **Docker** setup for easy database management with **PostgreSQL**.
 One of Monify's key highlights is its dynamic hierarchy management system, allowing organizations to scale and adjust their role structures seamlessly.

+Monify leverages **Beego ORM** for model definitions but uses **direct database connections** for querying.
+This approach enhances flexibility and performance in database operations while maintaining strong security measures, including protection against SQL injection.

 ## Features
 - **JWT Authentication**: Secure API endpoints with JSON Web Tokens, ensuring authorized access only.